Site iconJava PDF Blog

 The NetBeans IDE can be used to develop in Java, but also supports other languages.
 These include PHP, C/C++, and HTML5.

-NetBeans features include an Ant-based project system, support for Maven, refactoring and version control (supporting CVS, Subversion, Git, Mercurial and Clearcase).
-It is also released under a dual license.
-These consist of the Common Development and Distribution License (CDDL) v1.0 and the GNU General Public License (GPL) v2.
+NetBeans offers a variety of features, including an Ant-based project system, Maven support, and tools for refactoring and version control.
+It supports several version control systems such as CVS, Subversion, Git, Mercurial, and Clearcase.
+Additionally, NetBeans is available under a dual licensing model: the Common Development and Distribution License (CDDL) v1.0 and the GNU General Public License (GPL) v2.

 NetBeans is cross-platform and runs on Microsoft Windows, Mac OS X, Linux, Solaris and other platforms supporting a compatible JVM.
 It can also be used for working with Cloud applications.
 This useful guide covers how to use the NetBeans IDE with the Google App Engine.